ShivKushwah/PSec/docs/Running.md

 If the `@` command is used in the PSec code, this overrides the provided commandline creation locations (e.g. `{DistributedHost1IPAddress:DistributedHost1Port}=[PSecMachine1,PSecMachine2,...]`) and this `PSecMachine` is created in the distributed host specified by the `@` command.

 ##### Example Deployments
-Before running any of the samples below, create 3 additional terminals and login to docker "sgx_sample":
+Before running any of the samples below, create 3 additional terminals and login to the "sgx_sample" docker instance:

 In each tab, if you wish to run in simulation mode, do the following:
 1. Run the custom source command for the Intel SGX environment: `source /opt/intel/sgxsdk/environment`